PhyloSofS-Team/DANCE/doc/README.md

 ##### Calpha or whole backbone

-The alignment can be done by using only the alpha carbon with the option **--calpha**, or with all the backbone atoms without this option.
+The alignment and centering can be done by using only the alpha carbon with the option **--calpha**, or with all the backbone atoms without this option.

 ##### Removal of redundant structures